Skip to main content

 Push to GitHub and connect

-Next, push your environment to a GitHub repository.
-Once ready, go to your OpenReward environment and connect the repository: [IMAGE HERE] You will be given a choice for how much compute you would like to allocate for it.
+Next, push your environment code to a GitHub repository.
+Once your GitHub repository is ready, go to your OpenReward environment and connect the repository: Connect GitHub You will be given a choice for how much compute you would like to allocate for it.
 We’ll use a low compute configuration since this is a simple environment.
-Press build and your environment will be hosted!
+Press Connect GitHub and your first build will begin.
+To check the progress of the build, click the Builds tab: Check Builds You can click on the latest build row to see logs: Check Builds The build logs show the progress of building the environment.
+The runtime logs show any calls to the environment server, and can be useful for diagnosing errors.

 Sample from your environment